 A scope test should show that WTP increases with expected harvest.
 However, hunters buy a permit, and hence the chance to harvest sandhill cranes, rather than purchasing sandhill cranes directly.
 Further, the expected harvest depends on the permit attributes.
 Credibly testing for scope effects therefore requires demonstrating a systematic relationship between changes in these attributes and changes in WTP for the permit.
 Yet testing for these relationships is not straightforward.
 As the quota increases, each hunter can expect a greater harvest all else equal.
 But this may induce more hunters to purchase a license, increasing competition for limited harvests.
 Likewise, increasing the bag limit may decrease the likelihood that an individual fills their own bag limit before other hunters’ harvests trigger the quota.
 This may induce fewer hunters to purchase a license, reducing competition and offsetting the effect of increasing the bag limit.
 Hence, changing bag limits and quotas may have countervailing impacts on expected harvest, and thus on WTP, which could make respondents appear insensitive to scope (Lancaster et al., 2024).
 This makes it challenging to know whether to use bag limit or harvest quota as the relevant parameter in our scope test.

 I design a theoretical model that decomposes the effects of changing bag limit and harvest quota on WTP.
 I show that there are countervailing impacts of changing the permit on expected harvest that can mask scope effects: (i) a “direct effect” from changes in the bag limit or quota and (ii) a “congestion effect” from changes in the number of hunters caused by changes in the bag limit or quota.
 I find that congestion effects may attenuate WTP if the quota is binding, which could make respondents appear insensitive to changes in the permit.
 I also find that changing the bag limit has a more significant effect on surplus values than the quota, suggesting that it is a more appropriate parameter for scope testing.
-Moving forward, I plan to use these results to design a survey to estimate WTP for hunting sandhill crane in Indiana and test for scope effects.

 Our secondary contribution is estimating WTP for sandhill crane hunting in Indiana.
 Legalizing hunting may generate economic value in the state.
 Prior research has highlighted the value of sandhill cranes from birdwatching (Huber & Sexton, 2019; Stoll et al., 2006) and conservation (Boyle et al.,1994).
 Understanding the value of recreational hunting is important because sustainable management of fish and wildlife relies on money generated from permit sales.
 Twenty-nine percent of funding of the Indiana Division of Fish & Wildlife (DFW) comes from license sales, making angling and hunting permit sales significant source of funding of conservation efforts in Indiana (IDNR).
 To our knowledge, no prior research estimates use values for this species.